01 of 06

 Dilute the muriatic acid with water to lessen its strength.
 You want to use only enough to remove the cement from the stones.
 Any more than that runs the risk of damaging them.

-This is important.
-The order in which you mix water and muriatic acid is important; these steps are not interchangeable.
+This is critical for safety: The order in which you mix water and muriatic acid is important; these steps are not interchangeable.

 04 of 06